 Asia and the Pacific is a dynamic region.
-Urbanization, rising incomes and economic and trade integration are transforming its societies and economies but also multiplying its environmental challenges.
+Regional megatrends, such as urbanization, economic and trade integration and rising incomes and changing consumption patterns, are transforming its societies and economies while multiplying the environmental challenges.

 Integration of economic, social and environmental dimensions is key to achieving sustainable development.
 There is, in general, a widespread acceptance of why the integration of the three dimensions is necessary; however, questions arise as to âhowâ this integration is to be achieved.
 This publication has been produced to assist policymakers in addressing the question of âhowâ to achieve integration.